 - University of Missouri School of Medicine

 For patients with acute myocardial infarction (MI), beta blocker therapy reduces infarct size and early mortality when started early and lowers the risk of death when continued long term.
-The evidence supporting the benefit of beta blockers has been obtained primarily from randomized trials that included predominantly patients with ST-elevation MI (STEMI).
-There have been no randomized trials specifically addressing the efficacy of these drugs in non-ST elevation MI (NSTEMI); however, there is no observational evidence to suggest different outcomes in patients with NSTEMI.
 (See "Overview of the acute management of ST elevation myocardial infarction" and "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction" and "Prevention of cardiovascular disease events in those with established disease or at high risk".)

-This topic will discuss the use of beta blockers in patients with acute MI.
+This topic will discuss the use of beta blockers in patients with acute MI and focus on those without heart failure or reduced left ventricular systolic dysfunction .
 Other relevant issues regarding beta blockers are discussed elsewhere.
 (See "Major side effects of beta blockers" and "Use of beta blockers in heart failure with reduced ejection fraction" and "Prophylaxis against ventricular arrhythmias during and after acute myocardial infarction" and "Clinical features and treatment of ventricular arrhythmias during acute myocardial infarction".)